TrafficGuard/sophia/frontend/README.md

 ## Configuration

-For deployed builds set the API_URL environment variable to the backend API server URL before running `npm run build`
+For deployed builds set the SERVER_URL environment variable to the backend API server URL before running `npm run build`

 The path the UI is served at is set in the package.json `build` script and has been set to `/ui/`.